Style Fields are now in opt-in beta

 fields.json and uploaded using the CLI.
 The ability to create style fields using the Design Manager is coming soon.

-More detail on style fields and how to opt into this beta can be found in our module and theme fields overview.
+More detail on style fields can be found in our module and theme fields overview.

 Additionally we understand that it's important to deliver a great experience for content creators.
 We've put together a page expressing what we've found to be the best practices for using these fields.